Fibiola/Sheldon/README.md

 ## Fourth phase B:
 Do the same in python. a.) javascript code -> python code, b.) add bootstrap for responsivness and Flask.
 ## Fifth phase:
 Putting it all together, deploying it with Heroku.
+Also make support for other browsers as well (at least Mozzilla and Safari)
 ## Sixth phase: (advanced, later stage):
 Make it so that game can be played among humans as well - not just AI vs. humans.
 ### A.)